ruhanbhakta/24su-3200-project-template/README.md

 This app caters to the needs of 5 different user personas: Students, Recruiters, Advisors, System Administrators, and Marketing Analysts

+## Instructions to Demo
+To demo the application, you will need to build and start the docker containers.
+In the terminal, paste the following commands:
+* Docker compose build
+* Docker compose up

 ## Contributors

 Made by Ruhan, Jeff, Borys, Spencer, and Yuan.